Alineol/Alineol/README.md

 - 🔭 I’m currently working on **Trivia game Project**

-- 🌱 I’m currently learning **react-redux and other frontEnd tools**
+- 🌱 I’m currently learning **react-redux and other frontend tools**

 - 📫 How to reach me **allinne.oliveira.ol@gmail.com**